Experts predict that the global CNC machines market will skyrocket to $100 billion by 2025.

 First, the hopper feeds the plastic pieces for each part into the barrel.
 Normally, these pieces are either in a powdered or granular form.
 As the plastic enters the barrel, the reciprocating screw and heater bands create friction, which melts the material.

 The machine then uses a nozzle to inject the molten plastic into a prepared steel or aluminum mold.
 Before they’re ready for the molten plastic, a hydraulically-powered mechanism clamps the molds together.

 The amount of plastic inserted into each half of the mold is called the “shot.”
-The machine operator will calculate injection times by considering the injection pressure, shot volume variables and injection power of the machine.
+The machine operator will calculate injection times by considering the injection pressure, shot volume variables, and the machine’s injection power.

 Once the hardening process is complete, ejector pins and a mold releasing agent work to remove the plastic piece from the mold.
 Operators will consider dry cycles to time this process precisely.